Stop me if you’ve heard this one before:

 Make Fake Emails with Burnermail.io

-Burner Mail is a new tool that I’m just starting to use.
+Burner Mail is a tool that I used extensively when writing The BIGGER Book of Apps because I didn’t want all the tools I was trying out to have my email address!
 Add it as a browser extension to instantly fill forms with fake emails that forward to your real ones.
 That way you can test out newsletters or other resources without worrying about exposing your main email address.
-The free version gives you 50 burner emails that you can manage, swap out and use as needed.
+The free version gives you 5 burner emails that you can manage, swap out and use as needed.
+I upgraded to the premium subscription ($30 a year) to get unlimited emails and other upgrades.

 Create a Temporary Email in 15 Seconds with EmailOnDeck

 EmailOnDeck is a simple solution that keeps your email safe until you’re ready to trust a site.
-I use it at least once a week.
+Until I got hooked on Burner Mail, I used it at least once a week.

 Here’s how simple it is (about 15 seconds).
 Once you have your temporary email, you can use it for any form then check back with your temporary inbox to get the goodies.